-- (12) Zero-Tolerance Policies and Agreements with Law Enforcement. - (a) Each district must have zero-tolerance policies, including policies that define acts that require consultation with and reporting or referral to law enforcement, as provided by Section 1006.13, F.S. - (b) Each district must have an agreement with the county sheriff's office and local police department for reporting acts that pose a threat to school safety, as provided by Section 1006.13(4), F.S. - (19) Bullying and Harassment Prevention. - (a) Each school district must adopt a policy prohibiting bullying and harassment of students and employees that is consistent with the Department's Model Policy Against Bulling and Harassment and meets all requirements in Section 1006.147(4), F.S.
+(12) Zero-Tolerance Policies and Agreements with Law Enforcement.

+(a) Each district must have zero-tolerance policies, as provided by Section 1006.13, F.S.

+(b) Each district must have an agreement with the county sheriff's office and local police department for reporting acts that that are required to be reported to law enforcement, which must at a minimum include the incidents identified in Rule 6A-1.0017, F.A.C.

+(19) Bullying and Harassment Prevention.

+(a) Each school district must adopt a policy prohibiting bullying and harassment of students and employees that is consistent with the Department's Model Policy Against Bullying and Harassment and meets all requirements in Section 1006.147(4), F.S.
 The policy must be reviewed at a minimum every three (3) years.